buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 {::boilerplate bcp14-tagged}

-ULA: Unique Local Addressing as defined in [RFC4193]

 GUA: Global Unicast Addressing as defined in [RFC3587]

+ULA: Unique Local Addressing as defined in [RFC]

+Known-local ULA: A ULA prefix that is determined to be local to a given node

 # Operational Issues Regarding Preference for IPv4 addresses over ULAs